1. Beards are skin deep

 This step is not only important to gain some length that you can work with, but letting your hair grow out undisturbed will also help you understand the type of beard you have, the rate at which it grows, and how and where it grows too.
-During this stage, your new best friends will be the Baxter of California Beard Comb, the Kent Beard & Moustache Comb and the Redecker Beard Bush – depending on your beard type, they’ll keep you looking clean and groomed while you grow your new mane.
+During this stage, your new best friends will be the Baxter of California Beard Comb and the Captain Fawcett's Wild Boar Bristle Beard Brush – depending on your beard type, they’ll keep you looking clean and groomed while you grow your new mane.

 3. So fresh and so clean

 Just like you take care of the hair on your head, you’ll need to add some extra TLC to help maintain the new mane growing on your face.